Apply Now

 The National Academy concludes with a public concert showcasing the Young Mannheim Symphonists as they perform the repertoire developed during the week.

-In 2025, the orchestra will once again be conducted by Rachael Beesley, guiding participants through masterpieces of the Classical and Romantic eras.
+In 2026, the orchestra will be conducted by Rachael Beesley, guiding participants through masterpieces of the Classical and Romantic eras.
 The Young Mannheim Symphonists will be mentored by tutors who are principal musicians of the Australian Romantic & Classical Orchestra – leading professionals in historically informed performance on period instruments.
 Their deep understanding of musical style, articulation, and ornamentation is informed by years of experience; performing, studying historical treatises and scores, experimenting with instruments and interpretation, and engaging in a vibrant exchange of ideas with colleagues and students.
 They are passionate about exploring our musical heritage within its historical context, and even more passionate about inspiring and enlightening the next generation of musicians.

 Young Mannheim Symphonists is Australia’s only national youth orchestra for Historically Informed Performance (HIP).